gvwilson/thirdbit/fiction/maddy-roo/index.md

 turning it on and off again.
 "Do you have anything else?"

-Into its slot and back.
-This time the bot handed her the string bracelet she had given it.
+After another quick trip to its hiding place, the bot handed her the string bracelet she had given it.
 "Thank you," Maddy said.
 "But that was for you to keep.
 I—I was hoping you'd have something special.